 Zum Inhalt springen

-Frequently Asked Questions
+Frequently Asked Questions (FAQ)

 What can PICO measure?

 With PICO you can measure single proteins, protein interactions, and post-translational modifications from any soluble biological sample.
 For a consistent nomenclature, we call them 'targets'.
-For the PICO assay, a pair of antibodies of your choice is required for each target.

 What are the advantages of PICO compared to other protein detection assays?